 Class Dates:

-Please select a class date you want and then contact Captainmike@delmarvasailingschool.com to confirm availability.
-Once we confirm availability you can sign up and pay with a credit card.
+After you select the class date you want, please contact Captainmike@delmarvasailingschool.com or 410-810-4230 to confirm availability.
+Once we confirm availability you can sign up and pay with a credit card or by check.

 Class Description: